Assignment 2: Arrays Unlimited

 Unique for Assignment 1.
 The program accepted any number of command line arguments (each of which was supposed to be an integer) and printed each unique integer it received back out once, eliminating duplicates in the process.

-For this problem, you are going to start from the example solution we discussed in class and posted on Piazza for you.
+For this problem, you must start from the example solution we will post on Piazza for you.
 You will make two major changes to

 Array interface and our

 SimpleArray implementation (the Iterable versions, also available on Piazza for you), instead of basic Java arrays.
 In other words, you must not use any Java built-in array variables.

 Second, you’re going to modify the program to read the integers from standard input instead of processing command line arguments.
 So the resulting